Mediation in Small Claims Court

 Mediation often solves disputes.
 If mediation is successful, you must submit a copy of the agreement to the courthouse clerk.
 If you want the agreement to remain confidential, you must submit a notice that says you settled the dispute through mediation.

-You could ask for your agreement to be approved by the court.
+You could ask for your agreement to be approved by the judge or a special clerk.
 If so, your agreement is the same as a judgment.
 This means that if one of the parties doesn’t respect the agreement, the other party can force them to respect it.